prism-break/prism-break/readme.md

 ## GNU General Public License v3

 All the code and content in this project is licensed under the GNU GPLv3 except for the trademarked images and logos.

+Normalize.css is copyright (c) Nicolas Gallagher and Jonathan Neal.